 Skip to main content

-Registration with the BC College of Nurses and Midwives allows an individual to legally practice midwifery in the province of British Columbia.
+Licensing with the BC College of Nurses and Midwives allows an individual to legally practice midwifery in the province of British Columbia.

-• carry professional liability insurance in an amount that is at least the minimum level of coverage required under BCCNM Bylaws; and
+• carry professional liability insurance in an amount that is at least the minimum level of coverage required under BCCNM bylaws; and

-What are the classes of registration?
+What are the classes of licenses?

-• Practising midwife registrant
+• Practising midwife licensee

-• Provisional midwife registrant
+• Provisional midwife licensee

-• Temporary midwife (emergency) registrant
+• Temporary midwife (emergency) licensee

-Who will review my application for registration?
+Who will review my application for licensee?

-How do I register?
+How do I get licensed?

 900 – 200 Granville St